-Emissions associated with the use of textiles can be recorded by weight or dimensions.
+Emissions associated with the use of textiles can be recorded by weight or dimension.
 The calculator has the added option to record textiles made from recycled content as the assumption is made that 96% of clothing is made from virgin stock (Ellen MacArthur Foundation) and therefore wants to acknowledge those sourcing their clothing from 100% recycled content.
-These factors have been extracted from SimaPro with help from consultants from Building Research Solutions Ltd, with the exception of leather, which was derived from Chen et al. (2014).
+These factors have been extracted from SimaPro with help from consultants from Building Research Solutions Ltd, except for leather, which was derived from Chen et al. (2014).

-When recording dimensions, the calculator asks for width and length of textiles and the density (kg/m^2) from the user filling in the calculator tool.
+When recording dimensions, the calculator asks for width and length of textiles and the density (kg/m) from the user filling in the calculator tool.